CeliaDoolaeghe/adeo-recruitment-test/README.md

 You can filter the data to keep only countries with people with animals whose name contains a certain substring.

-For example, the following command will keep only countries with people with animals with "ry" in their names.
+For example, the following command line will keep only countries with people with animals with "ry" in their names:

 `$ node app.js --filter=ry`

+## Count

+You can count all animals for each person and all people for each country.
+The number will be displayed in the owner's name.

+Use this command line:

+`$ node app.js --count`